vjousse/lucky-blog/content/en/2021-01-11-why-you-should-give-crystal-lang-a-try.md

 Here are some __concrete examples__:
 - I wanted to __parse markdown files__ coming from [Nikola](https://getnikola.com/).
 I used the [markd shard](https://shardbox.org/shards/markd) (that's how libs are called in Crystal, _shards_) with some [custom parsing](https://github.com/vjousse/lucky-blog/blob/master/src/markdown/parser.cr).
-- I want to __highlight code__ on the backend in my posts.
+- I wanted to __highlight code__ on the backend in my posts.
 I plan to use [noir](https://shardbox.org/shards/noir) a port of a Ruby Gem called Rouge, the one used for Jekyll.
 If it doesn't support the language I want to highlight, I will just have to port the lexer from Rouge.
 - I had troubles with my Lucky project regarding many2many relations.
 I asked a question on the Discord server, and the problem was solved very fast.

 ## Conclusion